AlexShoWhitehead/JudoWebsite/design-plan/design-journey.md

 4. Who do you want to visit your site?
 Who do you believe is your website's intended audience?

+    We want prospective Judo club members who are interested in joining the club to visit our site.
+Thus, our website's intended audience is prospective Judo Club members.

 5. When visiting your site, what actions do you want your visitors to take?